Red Sox hit 3 HRs, beat Dodgers 8-1 in World Series rematch

+BOSTON (AP) — The first round of the rematch between Los Angeles and Boston turned out much like the 2018 World Series.
+The Red Sox beat the Dodgers handily.

-BOSTON (AP) — Xander Bogaerts hit a three-run homer, Eduardo Rodriguez struck out 10 and the Boston Red Sox beat the Los Angeles Dodgers 8-1 Friday night in the opener of a three-game rematch of the 2018 World Series.
+Xander Bogaerts hit a three-run homer, Eduardo Rodriguez struck out 10 and the Red Sox beat the Dodgers 8-1 Friday night.

+“We have to come out aggressive because we know these guys are one of the best teams in the game,” Bogaerts said.
+“Obviously, they’re going to come here, try to beat us pretty bad for last year.
+I think it was a good way for us to start.”

 Rafael Devers and Christian Vázquez also homered for the Red Sox, who broke the game open with a five-run rally that was interrupted by a one-hour rain delay in the seventh inning.

+Rodriguez (10-4) tied his season-high for strikeouts and held the Dodgers to five hits in seven innings.
+He has won four straight decisions and is the only Boston pitcher with 10 victories this season.

+“He just kept pounding the zone,” Dodgers catcher Austin Barnes said.
+“He threw the ball well.
+He mixed and matched with both sides of the plate.”

 The Dodgers were well represented in their return to Boston with enough blue-and-white clad fans to drown out “Red Sox” during the singing of “Take Me Out to the Ballgame.”
-Red Sox fans countered with Boston’s signature “Beat LA!” chant, and the Red Sox did just that, winning for the fifth time in six games and topping the club with the best record in the majors.
+Red Sox fans countered with Boston’s signature “Beat LA!” chant, and the Red Sox did just that, topping the club with the best record in the majors.

-Rodriguez (10-4) tied his season-high for strikeouts and held the Dodgers to five hits in seven innings.
+“It was fun.
+It was good.
+I think everyone contributed,” Bogaerts said.

+The Red Sox have won six of seven.
+The Dodgers lost their fourth straight and fell to 1-6 all-time in regular-season games at Fenway Park.

 Alex Verdugo hit his 10th homer and Kenta Maeda struck out seven in 5 2/3 innings for the Dodgers.
-Los Angeles, the only team in the majors with 60 wins, lost its fourth in a row.

-The Dodgers fell to 1-6 at Fenway Park in the few regular-season meetings between the franchises.

 Kenta Maeda (7-6) struck out seven in 5 2/3 innings for Los Angeles.
-Maeda allowed three runs, two on solo homers by Devers and Vázquez, on four hits with one walk.
+Maeda allowed three runs, two on solo homers by Devers and Vázquez that hit the giant ads on top of the Green Monster.

+“The first homer I gave up, I caught a little too much of the plate,” Maeda said through a translator.
+“The second one was a 3-2 count.
+I felt like I needed to throw a strike and it ended up as a homer.”

 Devers’ RBI double in the sixth put Boston up 3-1 and the Red Sox rallied for five more in the seventh, when the rain got heavy and the game was put on hold for an hour after Brock Holt’s RBI double.